d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 }

-\caption{A normal curve.}(\#fig:simpleNormal)
+\caption{A standard normal curve.}(\#fig:simpleNormal)
 \end{figure}

-4. Using the 68-95-99.7 rule in Section 5.2.5 to guide you, fill in values on the $x$-axis of the standard normal distribution displayed above, and mark on the value of the standardized statistic calculated in question 3.
+4. Using the 68-95-99.7 rule in Section 5.2.5 to guide you, fill in values on the $x$-axis of the standard normal distribution displayed in Figure \@ref(fig:simpleNormal), and mark on the value of the standardized statistic calculated in question 3.

 \vspace{0.2in}